Case study

 Conclusion

 Highberg’s Culture Scan provided important insights on how to integrate the culture of the three security organizations.
-By combining quantitative and qualitative methods, the culture was mapped, and change potential was identified.
+By combining quantitative and qualitative methods, the culture was mapped and change potential was identified.
 The subgroup analysis led to targeted interventions and tailored solutions.
 In-depth interviews revealed hidden bottlenecks and supplemented survey data.
 The results strengthened collaboration, decision-making, and leadership.
 Insights into change readiness supported creating buy-in for the transition.
 Highberg facilitated workshops where employees developed solutions for the new culture.
 The Culture Scan proved crucial for successful integration and cultural change.

 Are you also facing a significant change in your organization, or do you notice areas for improvement in the culture?
 Contact Niek Klaver to discuss, without obligation, what might work for your organization.